cesarnml/svelte-tdd/README.md

 - Semi-useful to now, but feels just like Playwright E2E tests with more steps.

 ### Chapter 14 - Testing Authentication - 10 pages

+### Chapter 15 - Test-Driving Svelte Stores - 5 pages

+- `vi.useFakeTimers` and `vi`
+- `writable([])`
+- Three things to test:
+  - 1. Setting the initial value
+  - 2. Displaying the value (1.
+On Initial load and 2.
+On update)
+  - 3. Updating the value

+### Chapter 16 - Test-Driving Service Workers - 10 pages